Resources

 4. How many state representatives does it take to pass a bill?

 If all 400 members show up, it takes 201 votes to pass a bill and 267 to pass a Constitutional amendment.
-But on most days, health reasons, business commitments, car trouble, weather disasters, child care issues, and other assorted calamities major and minor keep some from attending.
+But on most days, health reasons, business commitments, car trouble, weather disasters, child care issues, and other assorted major and minor calamities keep some from attending.
 On days when legislators are absent, a simple majority determines the fate of a bill.
 In the event of a tie, the Speaker of the House casts a vote to break the tie.
 On days when legislators are ill or plan to be absent, they are required to notify the House Clerk’s office.
 If they do, the absence will be recorded as “excused”.
 If they don’t, it will be recorded as “unexcused”.

 5. What happens after the House passes a bill?